 Popsicles are easy and fun to make in the summer.
-My family loves these classic popsicles plus some quirky ones like red bean popsicle.
+My family loves these classic popsicles plus exotic but delicious ones like red bean popsicle.
 Help your family cool down while having fun!

 Popsicles are easy to make and yet, really versatile.
 You can make them sweet, sour, tart, and even with beans!

-First of all, this Onyx Ice Pop Mold is made with heavy duty 18/8 food grade stainless steel.
-I just washed them thoroughly with dishwashing soap and warm water with a brush before using them - didn't want any stainless steel residue to get into my popsicles.
+First of all, I love using food grade stainless steel popsicle molds like this Onyx Ice Pop Mold.
+I washed them thoroughly with dishwashing soap and warm water with a brush before using them since I didn't want any stainless steel residue to get into my popsicles.
 I placed them in the freezer to make them colder, before filling them.
 And once the popsicles were done, I ran them under warm water, and the popsicles came right out.
 The bamboo sticks are not reusable but the company is coming out with reusable ones soon.

 To start off, I made these easy delicious popsicles.
 You can make any popsicles, using all kinds of fresh fruits, creams, juices, and even coffee and tea.
 Just remember, if you don't use some kind of cream or dairy, popsicles will be nothing but a block of solid ice (which is fine too as you'll see below), and not the soft chewable kind.